-From January 23, 2014 (inception) through the filing of this report, we have relied almost exclusively on funds loaned to us by Washington Capital Advisors LLC, a company controlled by C. Thomas McMillen, our President and Chief Executive Officer, in the current amount of approximately \$27,657, including interest through June 30, 2014, to fund our initial working capital requirements.
-Washington Capital Advisors has agreed to loan us additional amounts of up to a total of \$50,000 (inclusive of the three existing loans).
-See Note 7 " Related Party Transactions" for the terms of these loans.
+From January 23, 2014 (inception) through July 28, 2014, we relied on funds loaned to us by Washington Capital Advisors LLC, a company controlled by C. Thomas McMillen, our President and Chief Executive Officer.
+Those loans were in the amount of \$43,697, including interest, and were used to fund our initial working capital requirements.
+On July 29, 2014, we repaid Washington Capital Advisors \$40,000, including interest and principal, from funds received from the sale of our common stock, which totaled \$50,350 (see below).
+At August 31, 2014, the outstanding loan amount due Washington Capital Advisors was \$3,537, inclusive of interest through that date.

+Washington Capital Advisors has agreed to loan us additional amounts of up to a total of \$50,000 (inclusive of the currently outstanding loan amount).
+See Note 7 "Related Party Transactions" for the terms of these loans.
 Additionally, Mr. McMillen and Michael T. Brigante, our Chief Financial Officer and a director, purchased shares of common stock from us at a price of \$900 and these funds have also been used in our operations.

-We are currently working on a public offering, attempting to raise up to \$100,000, with a minimum raise requirement of \$50,000.
-We plan to use the net proceeds of this offering to expand our company, primarily in our marketing efforts and for general working capital purposes.
+We completed the minimum requirement of our public offering on July 28, 2014.
+We plan to use the remaining net proceeds of this offering, after the repayment of our initial working capital loans, to expand our company, primarily in our marketing efforts and for general working capital purposes.
 We will need to raise additional capital to carry out our business plan.
 We believe that our additional capital needs will be approximately \$50,000 over the next 12 months to fully carry out our business plan.
 We expect to raise these additional funds through the issuance of debt obligations; however, there can be no assurance that we will be able to raise additional capital or if we are able to raise additional capital that the terms will be acceptable to us.
-We do not currently have any agreements or understandings with any potential financing sources and we have not identified any potential lender to provide capital.
+We do not currently have any agreements or understandings with any potential financing sources, other than Washington Capital Advisors, and we have not identified any other potential lenders to provide capital.

 Our current expansion and growth plans include establishing satellite offices in counties contiguous to Fauquier County, Virginia during 2014 and eventually statewide throughout 2015 and 2016.
 Initially, we will seek to establish these offices in properties that we manage or alternatively focus on geographic areas we identify as in need of our services.
-This expansion will require additional capital over that which we will receive in the aforementioned best efforts offering.
+This expansion will require additional capital.
 We plan to raise this additional capital through debt obligations.
 Failure to raise additional capital will lengthen the time and decrease the scope of our expansion and growth plans.

-The Company had cash on hand of \$3,004 at May 31, 2014.
+The Company had cash on hand of \$10,520 at August 31, 2014.
 Our primary needs for cash are to fund and grow our ongoing operations.
-We will require additional capital to carry out our business plan.
+However, we will require additional capital to fully carry out our business plan.

-During the three months ended May 31, 2014, the Company had a net increase in cash of \$558.
+During the six months ended August 31, 2014, the Company had a net increase in cash of \$8,074.
 The Company's sources and uses of cash were as follows: